270 North Almont Avenue

 The Hiram Wells house is in the Gothic Revival Style.
 It is a good example of the Romantic Style that was typical from the mid-1800s until the late 1800s when the New Republic rejected many of the architectural styles of the Colonial period.
 It is characterized as Gothic Revival due to the pointed arch entryway door and window and the Gothic window on the second floor, as well as the series of high-pitched gables on multiple sides and the one-story front porch.

 An interesting characteristic is the drip mold over the windows and two-story bay window and elaborate paneling on the front entry door.
 The stone columns of the porch are uncommon to Gothic Revival; yet suitable due to the vertical expression that was characteristic of this type.

 The house has historical significance as the home of a prominent Imlay City merchant and civic official, Mr. Hiram C. Wells.
 Mr. Wells served in the Civil War and was captured outside Macon, Georgia in 1864 and held prisoner for nearly a year at the notorious prison at Andersonville.
 He came to Imlay City in 1871 and established a flourishing furniture dealership, which included coffins.

-The carriage house in back of the house originally consisted of the structure that encompassed the two bays closest to the alley.
+The carriage house in back originally consisted of a structure that encompassed the two bays closest to the alley.
 It is said that Dr. Braidwood did keep a cow in the carriage house for a while.